neuefische/web-exercises/sessions/backend-read/products/README.md

 - Switch to `components/Product/index.js`.
 - Inside of the return statement, check whether the fetched `data` contain any reviews and if so, display them.
-- Feel free which part of the review data you want to display.
+- Feel free to decide which part of the review data you want to display.

 ### Resources